Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_talgebra_12_pr.md

 Look carefully at the following five supermarket offers:

-A Buy one get one free.
+- Buy one get one free.

-B Buy one get the second for half price.
+- Buy one get the second for half price.

-C Buy two get one free.
+- Buy two get one free.

-D Buy four and pay only for three.
+- Buy four and pay only for three.

-E One-third off all prices.
+- One-third off all prices.

 Two pairs of these offers actually give the same value for money.
 Write down the letters representing both of these pairs in the spaces below: